lolero/js-modules/packages/common/redux/common-redux-utils-normalized-reducers/README.md

 the entities, sometimes in component's methods and others in redux middleware or custom service classes, made the management and tracking of the ongoing calls difficult to follow and debug.
-Then, after cleaning up the state and migrating all async logic to a dedicated layer in redux middleware, the benefits of a standard reducer structure and reducer-hitting actions became evident and this set of generic types and functions began to come together as an underlying architecture for scalable react-redux applications.
+Then, after cleaning up the state and migrating all async logic to a dedicated layer supported by redux middleware, the benefits of a standard reducer structure and reducer-hitting actions became evident and this set of generic types and functions began to come together as an underlying architecture for scalable react-redux applications.